samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 # Implementation Considerations

-In the context of a cryptographic library, it is RECOMMENDED to only provide users access to Balloon-M. Otherwise, users will be left wondering which variant to use and may incorrectly believe Balloon-M with `parallelism = 1` is equivalent to Balloon.

 Implementations MAY hardcode `delta = MIN_DELTA` to avoid user confusion since other password hashing algorithms do not have this parameter.
 Moreover, the performance/security tradeoff is unclear from the paper.

 Whilst the pseudocode uses a list of byte arrays for the buffer, slicing portions of a single large byte array to access/update blocks will likely be more performant.

 Similarly, using a byte array counter instead of an integer that gets repeatedly converted to a byte array will likely aid performance.

-With Balloon-M, the XORing of outputs can be skipped if `parallelism = 1`.
+The XORing of outputs can be skipped if `parallelism = 1`.

 Finally, it is recommended to use an incremental hash function API rather than manually copying byte arrays to concatenate inputs as this is cleaner and may be more efficient.